 Objections to local authority accounts

-Auditors appointed by the Accounts Commission have specific duties to consider formal objections to the accounts of local government bodies raised by you.
+Auditors appointed by the Accounts Commission have specific duties to consider formal objections to the accounts of local government bodies.

 The public notice will include the following information: